Frequently Asked Questions

 What are the sensors?

-Sensors give you on screen display of heading, depth, water temperature, pitch, roll, camera angle, and battery levels.
-With the sensors you can also set auto-heading and auto-depth, so you can set the rov to stay on a certain heading or stay at a certain depth.
+Sensors give you an on-screen display of heading, depth, water temperature, pitch, roll, camera angle, and battery levels.

 Can I add my own accessories to it, such as a neutrally buoyant camera?